bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-08-enter-the-void.md

 Even if I really like Alan Clarke, Peckinpah, Fassbinder or certain directors that represent existence with a certain amount of cruelty, this time I wanted to make a hallucinatory film with colours and images, something hypnotic and dreamlike where the visual beauty and the sensorial overpower the factual.
 Without wanting to compare myself to these geniuses, this time I thought more of certain sequences in Kubrick’s _2001_ or of Kenneth Anger’s work.
 Even if it’s often a question of getting high, it’s not a film about getting high, but about the idea of existence as a drifting boat with no port of arrival.
 The main subject of the film is rather the sentimentality of mammals and the shimmering vacuity of the human experience.

-Production notes

-<![endif]-->
+**Production notes**
+<br><br>

 **ENTER THE VOID**
 _Directed by_: Gaspar Noé
 _Production Companies_: Wild Bunch, Fidélité, BUF
 _In co-production with_: Essential Filmproduktion, BIM Distribuzione
 _In association with_: Les Cinémas de la Zone, Paranoid Films
 _With the support of_: Eurimages
-_With the participation of_:
-Ministère de la Culture et de la Communication, Centre national de la cinématographie, FFA – Filmförderungsanstalt, Canal+,
+_With the participation of_:  Ministère de la Culture et de la Communication, Centre national de la cinématographie, FFA – Filmförderungsanstalt, Canal+,
 Orange Cinema Series
-_With the support of_:
-MEDIA Programme of the European Union
+_With the support of_:  MEDIA Programme of the European Union
 _Production Services_: Twenty First City, Filmarto
 _International Sales_: Wild Bunch
 _Produced by_: Brahim Chioua, Vincent Maraval, Olivier Delbosc, Marc Missonnier, Pierre Buffin
 _Co-produced by_: Philippe Bober, Valerio De Paolis
-_Line Producers_: Olivier Thery-Lapiney,
-Georgina Pope, Suzanne Girard, Isabell Wiegand, Susanne Marian, Peter Hermann
+_Line Producers_: Olivier Thery-Lapiney,  Georgina Pope, Suzanne Girard, Isabell Wiegand, Susanne Marian, Peter Hermann
 _Associate Producers_: Gaspar Noé, Nicolas Leclercq
 _Chief Executive Officer_: Laurence Clerc
-_Production Managers_: Shin Yamaguchi,
-Josee Lacelle, Sarah Nagel
+_Production Managers_: Shin Yamaguchi,  Josee Lacelle, Sarah Nagel
-_Production Co-ordinators_: Karine D’hont,
-Masa Kokubo, Nathalie Cecyre
+_Production Co-ordinators_: Karine D’hont,  Masa Kokubo, Nathalie Cecyre
 _Production Accountant_: Nadjib Otmani
 _Unit Manager (Canadian Unit)_: Maurine Boutin
-_Unit Co-ordinators (Japanese Unit)_:
-Shuzo Miyori, Sho Takeda
+_Unit Co-ordinators (Japanese Unit)_:  Shuzo Miyori, Sho Takeda
-_Location Managers_: Masahiro Hondo,
-Lucio Tomaro, Claude-Andrée du Mesnil
+_Location Managers_: Masahiro Hondo,  Lucio Tomaro, Claude-Andrée du Mesnil
-_Post-production Supervisors_:
-Olivier Thery-Lapiney, Susana Antunes
+_Post-production Supervisors_:  Olivier Thery-Lapiney, Susana Antunes
-_Assistant Directors_: Jimbo Hideaki,
-Toshio Hanaoka, Michael Williams
+_Assistant Directors_: Jimbo Hideaki,  Toshio Hanaoka, Michael Williams
 _Casting Director (Japanese Unit)_: Yoichiro Hase
-_Casting (Canadian Unit)_: Hélène Rousse,
+_Casting (Canadian Unit)_: Hélène Rousse,  Total Casting
-Total Casting
 _Written by_: Gaspar Noé
 _Written with the assistance of_: Lucile Hadzihalilovic
 _Director of Photography_: Benoît Debie
 _Camera Operator_: Gaspar Noé
 _B Camera Operator_: Jitsu Toyoda
-_Gaffers_: Charles Beetz, Yuji Wada,
+_Gaffers_: Charles Beetz, Yuji Wada,  Takayuki Kawabe
-Takayuki Kawabe
 _Head Grip_: Akira Kanno
 _Key Grip (Canadian Unit)_: Jeff Nichol
 _Still Photographer_: Bruce Yamakawa